dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 each system account.
 The example shows three home directories for three different users. `bin` is short for *binaries* and stores common executable programs.

-If you're using Cloud9, your user name will always be `ubuntu` and the default location for your files will be `/home/ubuntu/workspace`.
+If you're using Cloud9, your username will always be `ubuntu` and the default location for your files will be `/home/ubuntu/workspace`.

 ### Moving Around and Creating Directories